Initiative on Contemporary Islamic Societies

 Emran Qureshi and Derya Honça are co-founders and Program Managers in this venture.
 Emran Qureshi is a fellow at the Labor & Worklife Program at Harvard Law School.
 Derya Honça is a staff member of the Harvard Kennedy School.

-The Initiative is planning a new workshop on October 24-25, 2014, titled Workshop on Military Regimes, Diversity and Sectarianism in Muslim Societies.
+The Initiative's most recent workshop was held on October 24-25, 2014, titled Workshop on Military Regimes, Diversity and Sectarianism in Muslim Societies.
+Video of the event is available here.

 The Initiative also sponsors events, and organized a workshop in October 2011 titled "Pluralism, Coexistence and Conflict: Majority and Minority Communities in Muslim Societies."